necromuralist/rf_explorer_documentation/source/examples/example_1.rst

         PrintPeak(rf_explorer, arguments.csv_data)
         last_index = rf_explorer.SweepData.Count

-6.9 End Main
+6.5 End Main
 ~~~~~~~~~~~~

 This is a leftover block to catch any exceptions that get raised.

 .. code:: ipython

-    except Exception as obEx:
+    except Exception as error:
-        print("Error: " + str(obEx))
+        print("Error: ".format(error))
     return

 7 The Argument Parser
 ---------------------

+This creates the command-line interface for the example using :py:class:`argparse <argparse.ArgumentParser>`.

 .. code:: ipython

     def parse_arguments():
+        """Builds the argument parser

+        Returns:
+        ArgumentParser: object to parse the arguments
+        """
         parser = argparse.ArgumentParser("RF Explorer Example One")

 7.1 Serial Port
 ~~~~~~~~~~~~~~~

-If the \`RFExplorer.RFECommunicator.ConnectPort\` isn't given a serial port it will try all the likely ports until it does or doesn't connect.
+If the :py:meth:`RFExplorer.RFECommunicator.ConnectPort` isn't given a serial port it will try all the likely ports until it does or doesn't connect.
 If this doesn't work then pass in a specific port (e.g. ``/dev/ttyUSB0``).

 .. code:: ipython